weechat/weechat/UPGRADING.md

 ### Day change message

-The day change message is now dynamically displayed, and therefore is not stored as a line in buffer any more.
+The day change message is now dynamically displayed, and therefore is not stored as a line in buffer anymore.

 Option weechat.look.day_change_time_format has been split into two options weechat.look.day_change_message_{1date|2dates} (color codes are allowed in